Liannus/Chord-Calculator/README.md

   + [github]()

 ## Summary
-Chord calculator is an computer vision application capable of estimating guitar chords through recognition of common hand positions and locations on the fretboard.
+Chord calculator is a computer vision application capable of estimating guitar chords through recognition of common hand positions and locations on the fretboard.
 This combination allows for the future development of educational software as well as sheet music generators.

 ## Background
 Due to group members currently learning computer vision techniques for the first time, Chord Calculator is estimated to change in techniques and implementation.